starkfell/100DaysOfIaC/articles/day.44.move.to.azure.repos.md

 You can protect your code and enforce practices that improve code quality, at both the repo and branch level at a granular level, including:

-- which users and groups can contribute and create branches
+- Which users and groups can contribute and create branches
 - Who can edit branch policies
 - Check for comment resolution
 - Who can/must review code